Jennifer Lee, School Counselor

 Small group counseling is offered to students to support and enhance the development of personal and social skills and to support and promote academic success.
 Small groups allow children to develop coping skills, a sense of belonging, and to realize that they are not alone in their concerns.
 Small groups are based on data and referrals from teachers, parents, and/or the child themselves.

-Groups this month:
+Groups this month and next month:

 Groups typically run for 4-6 weeks and meet once a week for a 30-40 minute period.
 Groups will meet during lunch time to minimize time away from core instruction.